woqqq/WeatherApp/README.md

 # WeatherApp
-Web Weather Application with HTML, CSS, Bootstrap
+Weather Web Application with HTML, CSS and Bootstrap